johndill/bloc-pong/README.md

 ## Use case

 JavaScript is used for serious business all over the Internet, but it can also be used for pure fun!
-JavaScript can be used to develop all types of games, including our own [Ruby Warrior](https://www.bloc.io/ruby-warrior).
+JavaScript can be used to develop all types of games, including Bloc's own [Ruby Warrior](https://www.bloc.io/ruby-warrior).
 It's important to solve problems as a web developer, but it's also OK to have a good time.
 This project is strictly about creating fun.

 ## Requirements